gardener/machine-controller-manager/docs/proposals/failed-machine-preservation.md

 2. Operator adds: `node.machine.sapcloud.io/preserve-when-failed=false` to node.
 3. MCM transitions M1 to `Terminating`
 4. Capacity becomes available for preserving future `Failed` machines.

+## Limitations

+1. During rolling updates we will NOT honor preserving Machines.
+The Machine will be replaced with a healthy one if it moves to Failed phase.
+2. Since gardener worker pool can correspond to 1..N MachineDeployments depending on number of zones, we will need to distribute the `failedMachinePreserveMax` across N machine deployments.
+So, even if there are no failed machines preserved in other zones, the max per zone would still be enforced.
+Hence, the value of `failedMachinePreserveMax` should be chosen appropriately.